muhammadmir/muhammadmir.github.io/Schedule/README.md

 ## How It Works
 I scraped and parsed information about courses available from one Calander and re-represented the course by developing a structure that encapsulated their properties like name, level, credits, instructors, times, etc. After doing this for one Calander, I made the entire process dynamic for the entire Dynamic Schedule.
 Currently, you are able to view a better interface for one Calander at a time, but can download the JSON data for any number of calanders.

-It's important to know there are two version of the Dynamic Schedule, and I chose the public version to gather my information from.
+It's important to know there are two versiosn of the Dynamic Schedule, and I chose the public version to gather my information from.
 The other version required a valid Drew login.
 The main difference between these two versions--in the context of this project--is that the public version requires you visit an extra URI for *each* course to get information about the course's capacity, remaining slots, etc. Regardless of which version you use, they both have essentially the same interface and both query for the same information.

 ---